Kenwood, Albany, New York

 Kenwood was a hamlet in the Town of Bethlehem, New York.
 The hamlet spanned both sides of the Normans Kill near the area where the Normans Kill flows into the Hudson River.
 In 1870, and again in 1910, northern portions of Kenwood were annexed by the City of Albany, New York.

 History

-Kenwood, formerly known as Lower Hollow or Rensselaer's Mills, dates to the earliest Dutch settlement in the area now known as New York's Capital District.
+Kenwood, formerly known as Lower Hollow or Rensselaer's Mills, dates to the earliest Dutch settlement in the area that became known as New York's Capital District.
 In 1618, the Dutch built a fort along a creek that the native inhabitants called Tawasentha.
 This fort replaced a 1614 fort on Castle Island that had been lost due to an annual freshet that occurred along the Hudson River.
 In 1637, Albert Bradt built a mill there.
 From Norway, Bradt was nicknamed "the Norman", and the Tawasentha was renamed Normans Kill after him.